Sigma's 50-100mm f/1.8 Art is the world's fastest medium telephoto, zoom lens.

 Design & Build Quality

 Just like the rest of the ART line, the 50-100mm feels great in the hand with premium build materials and a very robust design.
 The downside of this is this model is very bulky, so portability and ease of use for run and gun are hindered.
+This can be a huge change if you are coming from a small and light lens like Canon's 50mm f/1.8.
 Due to its size, the 50-100mm comes with a tripod collar for mounting use with small DSLRs or mirrorless camera though this is both easy to adjust and remove.

 If you are going to be using it on a larger bodied cinema camera like the FS5 or FS7, you will want to rig it up with a lens support you'd be taking a risk using it on the non-native mount with an adapter like the Metabones or Commlite.
 I have found that SmallRig's 1087 Long Lens Support is an affordable solution for this as long as you have a way to rig it up with 15mm rails.